TheNudibranch/Face-Recognition/README.md

 # Face-Recognition
-This is a repository for the code and various numpy files that going along with the face recognition project.
+This is a repository for the code and various numpy files that go along with the face recognition project.
+$y = 5$